czx-li/UCoT/README.md

 python main.py
 ```

-## Citation
+## 📚 Citation

 If you find our work helpful, please cite us with the following BibTex entry:

 ```
-@inproceedings{li2024dialogue,
+@article{li2025upfront,
-  title={Dialogue for Prompting: A Policy-Gradient-Based Discrete Prompt Generation for Few-Shot Learning}, author={Li, Chengzhengxu and Liu, Xiaoming and Wang, Yichen and Li, Duyi and Lan, Yu and Shen, Chao}, booktitle={Proceedings of the AAAI Conference on Artificial Intelligence}, volume={38}, number={16}, pages={18481--18489}, year={2024}
+  title={Upfront Chain-of-Thought: A Cooperative Framework for Chain-of-Thought Compression}, author={Li, Chengzhengxu and Liu, Xiaoming and Zhang, Zhaohan and Zhang, Shaochu and Liu, Shengchao and Ma, Guoxin and Lan, Yu and Shen, Chao}, journal={arXiv preprint arXiv:2510.08647}, year={2025}
 }
 ```

-Link to AAAI 2024 version paper: Updated Later
+## 🤗 Link to ACL 2026 version paper: Updated Later